oVirt/ovirt-site/source/feature/importstoragedomain.html.md

 The user should choose a cluster for each entity which should be compatible for it.
 The user can also watch the entity properties (such as disks, networks) in the sub tab inside the dialog.

-*   The user flow for importing NFS Storage Domain, will be similar to importing Export/ISO domain.

-The user will enter the path of the storage domain and will start the import process.
 The following UI mockups contain guidelines for the different screens and wizards related for file Storage Domains:
 An import screen for NFS Storage Domain :
 ![](ImportNFS.jpeg "fig:ImportNFS.jpeg")
 An import screen for POSIX Storage Domain :